Links on Android Authority may earn us a commission. Learn more.

-Unlike the latest flagship SoCs like the Exynos 2100 and Snapdragon 888, which feature a single high-performance Cortex-X1 core, Google has opted to include two such CPU cores instead.
+Unlike other 2021 flagship SoCs like the Exynos 2100 and Snapdragon 888, which feature a single high-performance Cortex-X1 core, Google has opted to include two such CPU cores instead.
 This means that Tensor has a more unique 2+2+4 (big, middle, little) configuration, while its competitors feature a 1+3+4 combo.
 On paper, this configuration may appear to favor Tensor in more demanding workloads and machine learning tasks — the Cortex-X1 is an ML number cruncher.

 As you may have noticed, though, Google’s SoC skimped on the middle cores in the process, and in more ways than one.
 Besides the lower count, the company also opted for the significantly older Cortex-A76 cores instead of the better performing A77 and A78 cores.
 For context, the latter is used in both the Snapdragon 888 and Samsung’s Exynos 2100 SoCs.
 As you’d expect from older hardware, the Cortex-A76 simultaneously consumes more power and puts out less performance.

 Tensor has a unique core layout relative to the competition.
 It bundles two high-performance cores but makes some tradeoffs in the process.